-Jobs for Oregon hairdressers, hairstylists, and cosmetologists are on the upswing, with projected employment growth of 16% by 2028—much faster than average for all occupations.
-And according to the Bureau of Labor Statistics (BLS), the average salary for cosmetologists in Oregon was $31,660 per year or $15.22 per hour in 2020.
+Jobs for Oregon hairdressers, hairstylists, and cosmetologists are on the upswing, with projected employment growth of 33% by 2030.
+And according to the Bureau of Labor Statistics (BLS), the average salary for cosmetologists in Oregon was $32,880 per year or $15.81 per hour in 2021.

 The highest-paying metropolitan and nonmetropolitan areas for cosmetologists in Oregon are: